-Dr. Emily Matson is an adjunct professor at American University and a former Wilson Center China fellow.
+Emily Matson is an Assistant Teaching Professor in the School of Foreign Service and the History Department at Georgetown University.
+This year, she is also a Council on Foreign Relations education ambassador, and she is also a former Wilson Center China fellow.
 While at the Wilson Center, she published a policy paper titled "From Regional to National: Northeastern Scholars and the National Discourse on the War of Resistance against Japan."
-She received a PhD in Modern Chinese History from UVA in fall 2020 and her areas of expertise include Chinese history, Japanese history, and historical memory.
+Dr. Matson received a PhD in Modern Chinese History from UVA in fall 2020, and her areas of expertise include Chinese history, Japanese history, and historical memory.
 For her dissertation, she researched World War II museums in Northeastern China and the evolution of their exhibits over time.
 Dr. Matson is also an active contributor to NuVoices, an international editorial collective dedicated to promoting research on China from women and marginalized groups.

 Clyde Yicheng Wang is an assistant professor of politics at Washington and Lee University.
 His research focuses on ideology, propaganda, and media politics in China.
 Clyde obtained a PhD in political science at Boston University.
 His academic articles have been published or are forthcoming in journals such as the Journal of Contemporary China, the Journal of Current Chinese Affairs, Nations and Nationalism, and Political Communication.
 He is currently working on a book project that examines the collaboration between China’s propaganda, media market, and public discourse.
 Apart from his scholarly work, he also writes as a columnist for several Chinese language media, including The Paper (Pengpai Xinwen) and The Initium (Duan Chuanmei).